AnimMouse/animmouse-website/content/post/setup-cloudflare-warp-to-warp-on-mikrotik.md

 Because Cloudflare WARP uses WireGuard, we can run Cloudflare WARP on MikroTik and port forward on our virtual network at Cloudflare.

 Update: A new tutorial that uses WARP Connector instead is [here](../setup-cloudflare-warp-connector-on-mikrotik/).
-You don't need to port forward anymore.
+It works the same but you don't need to port forward anymore.

 ## Cloudflare Zero Trust settings